Response of the Hodgkin-Huxley neuron to a periodic sequence of biphasic pulses: Introduction

-Irregular firing and desynchronization among a group of ANF is usually attributed to irregular synaptic input and physiological noise\cite{Morse1996,Moss1996}.
-It must be kept in mind however that neurons themselves are strongly nonlinear systems and are capable of irregular firing even in the absence of noise\cite{Borkowski2009,Borkowski2010}.
-O'Gorman et al. showed recently\cite{OGorman2009,OGorman2010} that a dynamic instability is a plausible explanation of firing irregularities in stimulated ANF.
-Using the FitzHugh-Nagumo (FHN) model\cite{FitzHugh1961}, they obtained a positive Lyapunov exponent which is consistent with experiments, where mutual desynchronization between similarly stimulated fibers was observed.
-Electrically stimulated ANF fire regularly at low rates and irregularly at high rates of stimulation.
-The sensitivity in this regime bears some resemblance to experimental results on electrically stimulated ANF\cite{vandenHonert1987,Javel2000}.
-The FHN model is a simplification of the more complex Hodgkin-Huxley (HH) equations.
-The HH model subject to a high frequency monophasic pulse current also exhibits a strongly nonlinear response\cite{Borkowski2009}, including nonmonotonic dependence of the firing rate on pulse amplitude and a high coefficient of variation of interspike intervals.
-There is a significant slowing down of average response frequencies in the vicinity of the multimodal transition where the parity of response modes is changed.
-Therefore it would be useful to know if the HH model behaves similarly also for charge-balanced inputs.
+Studies of electrically stimulated ANFs show that at low stimulation rates these fibers fire regularly, in-step to applied stimulus, whereas at high stimulation rates the response is highly irregular.
+Irregular firing and desynchronization among a group of ANFs is usually attributed to irregular synaptic input and physiological noise \cite{Morse1996,Moss1996}.
+It must be kept in mind however that neurons themselves are strongly nonlinear systems and are capable of irregular firing even in the absence of noise \cite{Borkowski2009,Borkowski2010}.
+O'Gorman et al. showed recently \cite{OGorman2009,OGorman2010} that a dynamic instability is a plausible explanation of firing irregularities in stimulated ANF.
+Using the FitzHugh-Nagumo (FHN) model \cite{FitzHugh1961}, they obtained a positive Lyapunov exponent which is consistent with experiments, where mutual desynchronization between similarly stimulated fibers was observed.
+Their study is consistent with our analysis of the MMT within the HH \cite{Borkowski2009,Borkowski2010,Borkowski2011} and Morris-Lecar \cite{Borkowski2012} models.
+Since multimodal dynamics is common in electrically stimulated ANFs \cite{Rose1967,Moxon1971,Hochmair1984,vandenHonert1987,Litvak2003a,Litvak2003b,Miller2008}, the current article may help understand the response of ANFs to stimulation by a train of high-frequency current pulses.

-The present work may also help in solving problems related to the spike timing control in resonant neurons.
-The ability to control precisely the time at which neuron will emit a spike if a firing event occurred at some earlier time\cite{DanzlNabiMoehlis2010} is important in some applications.
-In general the minimum time to fire is a complex issue, dependent on imposed constraints, initial conditions and details of the model.
-One of the main complications is the bistability of the HH model.
-The obtained minimum firing time and the minimum impulse strength may fall within a bistable regime, where a small change of the neuron's initial state may lead to no spike.
-Knowing the location of bistable regimes in the response diagram of a typical resonant neuron should help in designing spike control algorithms.
-Here the HH model serves as a convenient testing ground.